Sivert Haugli: Professional

 On 11 January 2022, Haugli was selected 83rd overall in the 2022 MLS SuperDraft by Portland Timbers.
 He joined Portland on their preseason tour, but went unsigned by the club.

 On 26 April 2022, it was announced Haugli would sign with Portland's MLS Next Pro side Portland Timbers 2, but would spend the remainder of the season with USL Championship club Phoenix Rising.
 After making nine appearances for Phoenix, he was recalled by Portland on 9 August 2022.
 He went on to play in six games for Timbers 2 in the MLS Next Pro that season.

+After a season in Norway with Moss, Haugli returned to the United States on 28 December 2023 to join USL League One side One Knoxville ahead of their 2024 season.

 Personal

 Sivert's father, Frode Haugli, played as a defender for Norwegian side HamKam.
 His younger brother, Oskar, currently plays at Virginia Tech.